anywhichway/thunderclap/README.md

 At the moment, by default, all keys, objects, and properties are available for read and write unless specifically controlled in the `acl.js` file in the root of the Thunderclap repository.
 A future release will support defaulting to prevent read and write unless specifically permitted.

+If the user is not authorized to execute a function a 403 status will be returned.

 See the file `acl.js` for more detail.